yeatmanlab/OSREAD/README.md

 You should now be able to navigate to https://bintray.com/osreadplugins/plugins and see your plugin!

-### 9. Add Dependencies into the OsREAD Main Application
+### 10. Add Dependencies into the OsREAD Main Application
 Once you have published your plugin to the Maven repository you are now ready to integrate it into the main application!

-Two things are required to do this:
+Four things are required to do this:
 ##### 1. Add Dependency
 Add the following line to the AppForLiteracy/build.gradle file:
 ```